inet-framework/inet/showcases/emulation/basic/doc/index.rst

 in the host OS.
 The simulation sends and receives packets through the TAP device using the OS file API.

+The sender host's Ethernet interface is configured in the ini file.
+The type of the interface is set to :ned:`ExtUpperEthernetInterface`, and the name of the TAP device that it uses is called "tap0".
+The interface is set to copy the remaining configurations, such as IP address, from the external TAP device, therefore these properties do not need to be configured here.

+..
 The sender host's :ned:`ExtUpperEthernetInterface` is configured as follows in the ini file:

 .. literalinclude:: ../omnetpp.ini
    :language: ini
    :start-at: *.host1.eth[0].typename = "ExtUpperEthernetInterface"
    :end-at: *.host1.eth[0].copyConfiguration = "copyFromExt"

-The IP address and other configuratons of the Ethernet interface are not explicitly configured, but instead they are set to be copied form the TAP device.
+..
+The IP address and other configuratons of the Ethernet interface are not explicitly configured,
+.. but instead they are set to be copied form the TAP device.

 The only configuration needed for the receiver host is to set the IP address of its Ethernet interface.
 This IP address is later also set as the destination address